jhondesignee/furry-ecs/docs/tutorial.md

 - ## **`Query`** <a name="query"></a>

-  A query is used to filter entities out of components
+  A query is used to filter entities based on components

   You can create queries using either the `Query` class or the `ECS.defineQuery` method